 C. Eligibility Information

 1. Eligible Applicants.
 Grants may be made to individual Cooperatives, Groups of Cooperatives, and Cooperative Development Centers that serve Socially-Disadvantaged Groups and where a majority of the board of directors or governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.
-You must be able to verify your legal structure in the State in which you are incorporated.
+You must be able to verify your legal structure in the State or the tribe under which you are incorporated.
 Grants may not be made to public bodies or to individuals.
 Your application must demonstrate that you meet all definition requirements for one of the three eligible applicant types as defined above under Program Description.
 Federally-recognized tribes have a government-to-government relationship with the United States and may have difficulty meeting the definition requirements.
 Therefore, it is recommended that they utilize a separate entity, such as a tribally-owned business, tribal authority, tribal non-profit, tribal College or University to apply for SDGG funding that would provide Technical Assistance to members of the tribe.
 This separate tribal entity must also demonstrate that it meets all definition requirements for one of the three eligible applicant types as defined above.

 (a) An applicant is ineligible if they have been debarred or suspended or otherwise excluded from or ineligible for participation in Federal assistance programs under Executive Order 12549, “Debarment and Suspension.”
 The Agency will check the System for Award Management (SAM) to determine if the applicant has been debarred or suspended.
 In addition, an applicant will be considered ineligible for a grant due to an outstanding judgment obtained by the U.S. in a Federal Court (other than U.S. Tax Court), is delinquent on the payment of Federal income taxes, or is delinquent on Federal debt.
 The applicant must certify as part of the application that they do not have an outstanding judgment against them.
 The Agency will check the Do Not Pay System to verify this information.

-(b) Any corporation (i) that has been convicted of a felony criminal violation under any Federal law within the past 24 months or (ii) that has any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability, is not eligible for financial assistance provided with funds appropriated by the Consolidated Appropriations Act, 2016 (Pub.
-L. 114-113), unless a Federal agency has considered suspension or debarment of the corporation and has made a determination that this further action is not necessary to protect the interests of the Government.
+(b) Any corporation (i) that has been convicted of a felony criminal violation under any Federal law within the past 24 months or (ii) that has any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability, is not eligible for financial assistance provided with funds appropriated by the Further Consolidated Appropriations Act, 2020 (Pub.
+L. 116-94), unless a Federal agency has considered suspension or debarment of the corporation and has made a determination that this further action is not necessary to protect the interests of the Government.
 Note: Corporations no longer must complete the Form AD 3030, “Representation Regarding Felony Corporations and Tax Delinquent Status for Corporate Applicants” as a part of the application.
 This information is now collected through registration or annual recertification in SAM.gov via the Financial Assistance General Certifications and Representations.
 Institutions of Higher Education are not required to submit this form.

 2. Cost Sharing or Matching.
 No matching funds are required.